South London Attractions

 Horniman Museum and Gardens

-It’s a truth universally acknowledged that London’s smaller museums are often its most interesting.
-The Horniman proves the theory by way of a fascinating collection of some 350,000 anthropological artifacts that includes Asian puppets, European wind instruments, Navajo textiles and more.
-Equally eye-popping is the natural history section, where the menagerie of taxidermy beasts of yore includes the overstuffed walrus that is the museum’s emblem.
-He’s been around since 1901– that's as long as the museum itself.
-Look out too for the ‘Horniman merman’ – truly the stuff of nightmares.
+Equally eye-popping is the natural history section, where the menagerie of taxidermy beasts of yore includes an overstuffed walrus - the museum’s mascot.
+He’s been around since 1901, as long as the museum itself.
+Eagle-eyed snappers will also not want to miss the ‘Horniman merman’ – truly the stuff of nightmares.

 Brockwell Lido